tengcharmaine/tp/docs/DeveloperGuide.md

 1. User requests to list patients.
 2. ClinicMate shows a list of patients.
-3. User requests to add a specific patient in the list.
+3. User requests to add a specific patient to the list.
 4. ClinicMate adds the patient.

     Use case ends.